Old Dominion University: Strome College of Business

-The Strome College of Business college offers undergraduate and graduate degree programs across six departments and three schools: Economics, Finance, Management, Marketing, Information Technology & Decision Sciences, International Business, along with the School of Accountancy, School of Public Service, and the Harvey Lindsay School of Real Estate.
+The Strome College of Business college offers undergraduate and graduate degree programs across six departments along with the School of Accountancy, School of Public Service, and the Harvey Lindsay School of Real Estate.

-The Gregory A. Lumsden Trading Room and Research Lab (LTR), opened in fall 2012, is equipped with 24 Bloomberg terminals, making it one of the largest labs in the United States.
+The Gregory A. Lumsden Trading Room and Research Lab (LTR), opened in the fall 2012, is equipped with 24 Bloomberg terminals, making it one of the largest labs in the United States.

-In 2014, the College of Business and Public Administration was renamed to the Strome College of Business after the Strome family donated $11 million to the college.
+In 2014, the College of Business and Public Administration was renamed the Strome College of Business after the Strome family donated $11 million to the college.

 In 2019, the Strome College of Business opened the Institute for Innovation & Entrepreneurship (IIE) in downtown Norfolk.
-IIE is a one-stop shop for the community, students, faculty/staff and alumni seeking resources and services for innovation, entrepreneurship, and new enterprises and programs.
+It provides resources and services for innovation, entrepreneurship, and new enterprises and programs.
 The Institute contains the Strome Entrepreneurial Center (SEC), Tempo, the Veterans Business Outreach Center (VBOC), the Women's Business Center (WBC), the Business Development Center (BDC), and the Open Seas Technology Innovation Hub.

 Darden College of Education and Professional Studies

 The Darden College of Education and Progressional Studies offers undergraduate and graduate degree programs across six departments.
-Programs include: educational leadership and school administration, counseling, human services, higher education, exercise science, athletic training, sport management, physical education, recreation and tourism studies, early childhood education, speech pathology, special education, fashion merchandising, instructional design and technology, business and industry training, community college teaching, and technology education.

 The Darden College of Education also works in collaboration with other academic colleges to prepare teachers in fields of secondary education, such as English education, biology education, etc. Students complete a major in the field they wish to teach, in addition to education coursework, practica, and student teaching.

 Perry Honors College

-The Perry Honors College provides high-achieving undergraduates an opportunity to get the most out of their academic experience.
-Traditional classes are combined with Honors courses, experiential learning, undergraduate research, campus events, and a capstone experience.
-Honors courses are offered in a small class setting with some of the best faculty members on campus, providing an environment for holding lively discussions and building personal relationships.
+The Perry Honors College provides undergraduates traditional classes combined with Honors courses, experiential learning, undergraduate research, campus events, and a capstone experience.

-The Graduate School

-The Graduate School supports graduate programs, graduate students, and postdoctoral fellows.

-Distance Learning
+ODU Global

 Old Dominion University began offering distance learning courses in 1994 through Teletechnet, a satellite delivery system.
 Currently, ODU offers more than 100 undergraduate and graduate degree programs online through ODU Global.
 ODU partners with the Virginia Community College System (VCCS) to offer other services such as libraries, computer labs, exam proctoring, and disability services all around the state.
 ODU also offers programs designed to be taken by military personnel on deployment.